rohithegde/rohithegde.github.com/_posts/2015-03-14-creating-your-github-blog-from-others.md

 ### Update :
 This is part 1 of my [Blogging on Github]({{ site.url }}/#github) series.

-Initially I had gone with the option of reusing the blog template of [Jekkyl Now](https://github.com/barryclark/jekyll-now{:target="_blank" rel="nofollow"}).
+Initially I had gone with the option of reusing the blog template of [Jekkyl Now](https://github.com/barryclark/jekyll-now){:target="_blank" rel="nofollow"}.
 This post favors that approach.

 After a few years, I scrapped it & created my blog from scratch using just [Jekkyl](https://jekyllrb.com/docs/quickstart/){:target="_blank" rel="nofollow"}.
 You can read about it in [Part 2]({{ site.url }}/2017/10/02/creating-your-github-blog-from-scratch) of the series.